DIGITAL DIRECTORIES LIMITED

 provided through the Website (the “Services”) including without limitation:

-- providing a platform through which people (each a “Client”) can access information concerning Lawyers and make contact with them; and
+- providing a platform through which people (each a “Client”) can access information concerning Lawyers or Firms and make contact with them; and

-- facilitating an introduction between Clients and Lawyers (together “Users”, referred to as Users, or “you”).
+- facilitating an introduction between Clients and Lawyers or Firms (together “Users”, referred to as Users, or “you”).

 1.3 These Terms of Service apply to the use of the Website by Users.